-Other operating expenses for the years ended December 31, 2022 and 2021 amounted to \$2,735,469 and \$2,379,765, respectively.
+Other operating expenses for the years ended December 31, 2023 and 2022 amounted to \$2,646,258 and \$2,735,469, respectively.
 Other operating expenses include staff costs and employee benefits including salaries of company employees and related taxes, benefits and other employee related expenses, as well as third-party labor costs.
 Other operating expenses also include network management and field service costs, which represent costs associated with the maintenance of our broadband network, including costs of certain customer connections and other costs associated with providing and maintaining services to our customers.

-Customer installation and network repair and maintenance costs may fluctuate as a result of changes in the level of activities and the utilization of contractors as compared to employees.
-Also, customer installation costs fluctuate as the portion of our expenses that we are able to capitalize changes.
-Costs associated with the initial deployment of new customer premise equipment necessary to provide broadband, video and telephony services are capitalized (asset-based).
-The redeployment of customer premise equipment is expensed as incurred.
+Customer installation and network repair and maintenance costs may fluctuate as a result of changes in the level of capitalizable activities, maintenance activities and the utilization of contractors as compared to employees.
+Costs associated with the initial deployment of new customer premise equipment necessary to provide services are capitalized.
+The costs of redeployment of customer premise equipment is expensed as incurred.